katewhee/networking-course/_labs/nibbletorrent-peer.md

 - The port from which peers can connect to you.

 ```
-Usage: peer.py [--help] [-v] [-p PORT] TORRENT_FILE DOWNLOAD_FOLDER
+usage: peer.py [-h] [-p PORT] [-d DEST] [-v] netid torrent_file

-Arguments:
+positional arguments:
- TORRENT_FILE     The torrent file for the file you want to download.
+  netid                 Your NetID
- DOWNLOAD_FOLDER  The folder to download the file to.
-This is also the
+  torrent_file          The torrent file for the file you want to download.

-                  folder you will seed from.
+optional arguments:

-Options:
+  -h, --help            Show this help message and exit
- --help
+  -p PORT, --port PORT  The port to receive peer connections from
- -v, --verbose
+  -d DEST, --dest DEST  The folder to download to and seed from.
- --port PORT, -p PORT
+  -v, --verbose         Turn on debugging messages.
 ```

 ### Program Flow